kahrendt/esphome-docs/components/sensor/statistics.rst

 The component calculates statistics over a sliding window or a resettable continuous window.
 See :ref:`window-types` for details about each possible type.

-Each summary statistic sensor is optional, and the component only stores the measurement information necessary for the enabled sensors.
-This component uses external memory (PSram on an ESP32) if available.
+Each summary statistic sensor is optional, and the component stores the measurement information only necessary for the enabled sensors.
+The component uses external memory on ESP32 boards if available.
+See :ref:`external_memory` for details.

 You could also use :ref:`sensor-filters` to compute some of the available summary statistics over a sliding window.
 In contrast, this component allows you to generate multiple summary statistics from the same source sensor.
 Additionally, it calculates them more efficiently than sensors filters.